Foresight Accelerated Inheritance Tax Solution

 More detail on the charges

-In our view the Foresight ITS is well thought through, keenly priced and has thus far delivered on its objectives.
+In our view the Foresight Accelerated ITS is well thought through.
 The life insurance option adds an extra element that many investors may find of interest.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
 You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
 This review is a marketing communication.
 It is not advice or a personal or research recommendation to buy the investment mentioned.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.